JohnVict0r/Formatter/README.md

-# Formatter
+# Input-Formatter

- facilitator to format the form fields
+This is a simple library designed to format the form fields

-# formatter

-This is a simple library designed to do one thing and one thing only - replace variables in strings with variable values.
-It is built in such a way that the formatter strings are parsed and you are provided with a function than can efficiently be called to provide the custom output.

 [![NPM](https://nodei.co/npm/input-formatter.png)](https://nodei.co/npm/input-formatter/)